amirulazreen/crawler/README.md

 1. `Together AI API key`

 ### Command:
-Run this command to crawl website
+Run this command to crawl website. make sure the API Key have been provided.
 ```
 go run main.go <<website_name>>
 ```